jamesoff/simplemonitor/docs/index.md

 ## Getting started

-* Download the code
-* Install dependencies: `pip install -r requirements.txt`
+* `pip install simplemonitor` or `pip install --user simplemonitor`

-* Write your configuration files
-* Run the code
+If you are on a Mac and want the Notification Center alerter to work, use `simplemonitor[nc]` for the package name.
+If you want to be able to query the Ring API for your doorbell battery level, use `simplemonitor[ring]`

+* Create `monitor.ini` and `monitors.ini`.
+See [Configuration](configuration.html).

 ## Running SimpleMonitor

-* `python monitor.py`

-That was easy.

-For help on command line options, run `python monitor.py -h`, or see below.
+Assuming your $PATH covers where `pip` installs things, you can just run `simplemonitor`.

 SimpleMonitor does not fork.

-On non-Windows, SimpleMonitor runs very nicely under daemontools.
-You just need a run file a bit like this:

-{% highlight bash %}
-#!/bin/sh

-cd /usr/local/monitor && exec /usr/local/bin/python monitor.py -q
-{% endhighlight %}

-On Windows hosts, you’ll have to leave it running in a Command Prompt for now; I haven’t gotten round to making it run as a service.

-In the `scripts` folder you can find startup scripts for various systems.
+In the [`scripts`](https://github.com/jamesoff/simplemonitor/tree/develop/scripts) folder you can find startup scripts for various systems.
 You will need to adjust paths, usernames and options before using them!
+If you want to run it as a Windows Service, you want `winmonitor.exe`.

 ## Command line options